SlimefunReloadingProject/RykenSlimeCustomizer-Wiki/en-us/scripts-basic/basic.md

 SlimefunUtils.canPlayerUseItem(player,itemStack, isSendMessage);
 ```

-Click the link to view more methods
+Click the link above to view more methods

 # NBTAPI method